micro-ROS/micro_ros_setup/README.md

 Once the package is built, the firmware scripts are ready to run.

-You can find first steps tutorials in [micro-ROS webpage](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/).
+You can find tutorials for moving your first steps with micro-ROS on an RTOS in the [micro-ROS webpage](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/).

 ## Creating micro-ROS firmware